Mechanical-Advantage/AdvantageScope/docs/REV-LOGGING.md

 2. Run the SysId routine on the robot.
 The SysId commands can be configured as auto routines or connected to a button trigger.

-3. Open the log file in AdvantageScope.
+3. Download the log file and open it in AdvantageScope.
 In the menu bar, go to "File" > "Export Data...".
 Set the format to "WPILOG" and the field set to "Include Generated".
 Click the save icon and choose a location to save the log.

 > Note: The log file from the robot must be opened and exported by AdvantageScope _before opening it using the SysId analyzer_.
 This is required to convert the CAN data recorded by URCL to a format compatible with SysId.